FrenchOrange/pokezelda/README.md

-# Pokémon Crystal - Zelda Edition
+# Pokémon Crystal Awakening

-A tileset overhaul project based on [the Pokémon Crystal disassembly](https://github.com/pret/pokecrystal).
+Crystal Awakening is a tileset overhaul project based on [the Pokémon Crystal disassembly](https://github.com/pret/pokecrystal).
 The aim is to give every area the look of a GBC Zelda game, namely styled after Link's Awakening, with cues taken from the Oracle games.

 ## Changes
-While the story and progression are unchanged, here's some new things you can expect when playing this hack:
+While story progression is unchanged, here's some new things you can expect when playing this hack:
 * Overhauled overworld and interior graphics, alongside some UI elements.
 * Tweaked trainer teams, namely harder rosters for important trainers, such as Gym Leaders.
 * An expanded Kanto, with restored dungeons, more trainers, and more items.
 * More sensible Pokémon distribution (as seen [here](docs/NEW_LOCATIONS.txt)), and more generous HM compatibility.
+* Every Pokémon available on one save file.
 * Fixed off-model Pokémon sprites.
 Palettes were also improved for a good amount of Pokémon.
 * Some QOL features, like "Running Shoes" (works by holding down B), and an automatic Repel reuse message.
 * Fixed [bugs and glitches](https://github.com/pret/pokecrystal/blob/master/docs/bugs_and_glitches.md).